 Certain information contained in this annual information form constitutes forward-looking information within the meaning of applicable Canadian securities laws, which is information relating to possible events, business, operations, financial performance, condition or results of operations of the Corporation, that are based on assumptions about future economic conditions and courses of action and which are inherently uncertain.
 All information other than statements of historical fact may be forward-looking information.
 Forward-looking information is often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "scheduled", "may", "will", "project", "predict", "potential", "target", "intend", "could", "might", "should", "believe", and similar words (including negative or grammatical variations) or statements that certain actions, events or results "may", "could", "might" or "will be taken", "occur" or "be achieved" or the negative connotation or grammatical variation thereof.
-Forward-looking information in this annual information form includes, but is not limited to, statements with respect to: the Corporation's investment approach, objectives and strategy, including its focus on specific sectors; the ability to achieve and maintain long-term performance; the structuring of its investments and its plans to manage its investments; the timing for the disposition of investments and the performance of such investments; the Corporation's financial performance; the Corporation's ability to manage relevant conflicts of interest; the Corporation's plans regarding future dividends; the Corporation's ability to meet its liquidity and debt needs; any purchases under the Corporation's normal course issuer bid; statements related to future development or prospects of Urbana's mineral claims; and its expectations regarding the performance of its investments and certain sectors.
+Forward-looking information in this annual information form includes, but is not limited to, statements with respect to: the Corporation's investment approach and strategy, including its focus on specific sectors; the private entities invested in by Urbana becoming publicly traded entities; the Corporation's ability to source any investment that presents a unique value proposition, such as superior management capability, new technology or a different approach to an existing industry; any call and put purchased by the Corporation providing exposure to increases in the market or hedging against an increase in the price of securities or other investments or otherwise achieving the benefits anticipated by the Corporation; the investments of Urbana achieving the returns anticipated by the Corporation; the ability to achieve and maintain long-term performance; the structuring of its investments and its plans to manage its investments; the timing for the disposition of investments and the performance of such investments; the Corporation's financial performance; the Corporation's ability to manage relevant conflicts of interest; the Corporation's plans regarding future dividends; the Corporation's ability to meet its liquidity and debt needs: any purchases under the Corporation's normal course issuer bid; statements related to future development or prospects of Urbana's mineral claims, including Urbana determining the next steps with respect to such mineral claims based on the report received by Urbana; and its expectations regarding the performance of its investments and certain sectors.